University of Florida Homepage

 4. Create professional deliverables useful for your internship/research experience and future career opportunities.

-As you browse the opportunities, remember that ALP is both an internship/research program and a 4000-level, 3-credit professional development course.
 Enrollment Note: Students cannot self-enroll through One.UF.
 Upon accepting an internship, our administrator will enroll you in the ALP (IDS 4940) course.
 Participation in the ALP is limited to one semester.

 Application Information

-Project Directory – Fall 2025 & Spring 2026
+Project Directory – Spring 2026

 Projects are listed alphabetically below.
 To find opportunities that match your goals, scan the titles, descriptions, and internship tasks—look for themes like education, community outreach, data analysis, public health, STEM, environmental issues, or youth development.

-3. ARTSPEAKS GNV Project
+3. ARTSPEAKS GNV Non-Profit

-4. Breastfeeding and Infant Health: A Longitudinal Dietary Analysis
+4. Breastfeeding and Infant Health Research

 5. Bringing Awareness to the Shakespeare Animal Fund of Alachua County